bulletmark/pacpush/README.md

-Utility to push this Arch hosts system and AUR package caches to other host[s] to avoid those other hosts having to download the same new package lists and updated packages, at least for common packages.
-Requires root ssh access to other hosts (it is easier with a auth key).
+Utility to push this Arch hosts system and AUR package caches to other host[s] to avoid those other hosts having to download the same new package lists and updated packages, at least for shared common packages.
+Requires root ssh access to other hosts (it is easier with an auth key).

 positional arguments:
   hosts                 hosts to update